-Nevertheless, it is important to know that a successful data organization requires proactive actions- meaning that no sort of data organization will happen “magically” by deliberately stuffing data into the system, even it is the world’s most cutting-edge data management tool that you’re using.
+Nevertheless, it is important to know that a successful data organization requires proactive actions- meaning that no sort of data organization will happen “magically” by deliberately stuffing data into the system, even if you're using the world’s most cutting-edge data management tool.

 In our support team’s experience, one of the most frequently encountered issue is data format incompatibility.
 If your data format isn’t within the system’s processing mechanism range (or maybe you’re ignorant of the fact that your data is incompatible), yet you still insist to import everything at once, then there’s a high possibility that you would be facing unexpected data mapping errors.